Medical expert of the article

 - food allergies;

-- accelerated transit of food masses for diarrhea of different genesis, carcinoid syndrome, thyrotoxicosis.
+- accelerated transit of food masses in diarrhea of various origins, carcinoid syndrome, thyrotoxicosis.

-The biochemical analysis of blood reduces the content of total protein and albumin, increases the level of alpha2 and gamma globulins, bilirubin and aminotransferases (with liver damage), reduces the activity of amylase, lipase, trypsin, and iron, calcium (with the development of maldigestia syndrome, malabsorption).
+Biochemical blood test - decreased total protein and albumin levels, increased levels of alpha2 and gamma globulins, bilirubin and aminotransferases (in case of liver damage), decreased activity of amylase, lipase, trypsin and iron and calcium levels (in case of development of maldigestion syndrome, malabsorption).

-Sputum analysis - the presence of a large number of neutrophilic leukocytes and microorganisms (with sputum smear).
+Sputum analysis - presence of a large number of neutrophilic leukocytes and microorganisms (during sputum bacterioscopy).

-Investigation of the absorption function of the small intestine and the exocrine function of the pancreas - significant violations are detected.
+A study of the absorption function of the small intestine and the exocrine function of the pancreas reveals significant disturbances.

 X-ray examination of the lungs - reveals changes, the severity of which depends on the severity and phase of the disease.
 The most characteristic changes are:

-- increase in the intensity of the pulmonary pattern due to peribronchial interstitial changes;
+- increased pulmonary patterning due to peribronchial interstitial changes;

 - expansion of the roots of the lungs;

-- pattern of lobular, subsegmental or even segmental atelectasis of the lungs;
+- picture of lobular, subsegmental or even segmental atelectasis of the lungs;

-- increased transparency of pulmonary fields, mainly in the upper parts, low standing and insufficient diaphragm mobility, widening of the vaginal space (manifestation of emphysema of the lungs);
+- increased transparency of the lung fields, mainly in the upper sections, low position and insufficient mobility of the diaphragm, expansion of the retrosternal space (manifestation of pulmonary emphysema);

-- segmental or polysegmentary infiltration of pulmonary tissue (with the development of pneumonia).
+- segmental or polysegmental infiltration of lung tissue (in the development of pneumonia).

-Bronchography - reveals the changes caused by obstruction of the bronchi by viscous sputum (fragmentation of bronchial filling with contrast, uneven contours, the phenomenon of bronchus rupture, a significant decrease in the number of lateral branches), and bronchoelectrodes (cylindrical, mixed) localized mainly in the lower parts of the lungs.
+Bronchography reveals changes caused by obstruction of the bronchi by viscous sputum (fragmentation of the filling of the bronchi with contrast, uneven contours, the phenomenon of bronchial rupture, a significant decrease in the number of lateral branches), as well as bronchoecgases (cylindrical, mixed), localized mainly in the lower parts of the lungs.

-Bronchoscopy - detects a diffuse purulent bronchitis with an abundant amount of thick, viscous sputum and fibrinous films.
+Bronchoscopy reveals diffuse purulent bronchitis with abundant thick, viscous sputum and fibrinous films.

-Spirography - already in the early stages of the disease, reveals respiratory failure of the obstructive type (decrease in FVC, FEV1 of the Tiffno index), restrictive (decrease in ZHEL) or most often obstructive-restrictive (decrease in ZHEL, FVC, FEV1, Tiffno index).
+Spirometry - already at the early stages of the disease reveals respiratory failure of the obstructive type (decreased FVC, FEV1, Tiffno index), restrictive (decreased FVC) or, most often, obstructive-restrictive (decreased FVC, FVC, FEV1, Tiffno index).

-A sweat test (a study of sweat electrolytes) by Gibson and Cook - stimulation of sweating with the help of electrophoresis with pilocarpine followed by determination in the sweat chloride.
-Doerehuk (1987) describes the sample as follows.
-Electrophoresis pilocarpine is produced in the forearm area, the electric current is 3 mA.
-After cleansing the skin with distilled water, sweat is collected with filter paper applied to the stimulated area, covered with gauze to avoid evaporation from it.
+The Gibson and Cook sweat test (sweat electrolyte test) involves stimulating sweating using pilocarpine electrophoresis with subsequent determination of chlorides in the sweat.
+Doerehuk (1987) describes the test as follows.
+Pilocarpine electrophoresis is performed on the forearm, the electric current is 3 mA.
+After cleansing the skin with distilled water, the sweat is collected using filter paper placed on the stimulated area, covered with gauze to prevent evaporation from it.
 After 30-60 minutes, the filter paper is removed and eluted in distilled water.
-Measure the amount of collected sweat.
+The amount of sweat collected is measured.
 To obtain reliable results, it is necessary to collect at least 50 mg (preferably 100 mg) of sweat.

-With a chloride concentration of more than 60 mmol / l, the diagnosis of cystic fibrosis is considered probable; at a chloride concentration of more than 100 mmol / l - reliable; while the difference in the concentration of chlorine and sodium should not exceed 8-10 mmol / l.
-Hadson (1983) recommends a sample with prednisolone at the boundary value of sodium and chloride contents (taking 5 mg orally for 2 days, followed by electrolytes in sweat).
-In persons who do not have cystic fibrosis, the sodium level in the sweat decreases to the value of the lower limit of the norm, with cystic fibrosis - it does not change.
-A sweating sample is recommended for every child with a chronic cough.
+If the chloride concentration is more than 60 mmol/l, the diagnosis of cystic fibrosis is considered probable; if the chloride concentration is more than 100 mmol/l, it is reliable; in this case, the difference in the concentration of chlorine and sodium should not exceed 8-10 mmol/l.
+Hadson (1983) recommends that if the sodium and chloride content in sweat is borderline, a prednisolone test should be performed (5 mg orally for 2 days, followed by determination of electrolytes in sweat).
+In individuals who do not suffer from cystic fibrosis, the sodium level in sweat decreases to the lower limit of normal; in cystic fibrosis, it does not change.
+A sweat test is recommended for every child with a chronic cough.

-The analysis of blood spots or DNA samples on major mutations of the cystic fibrosis gene is the most sensitive and specific diagnostic test.
-However, this method is suitable for countries where the mutation frequency of delta-P508 is above 80%.
+Analysis of blood spots or DNA samples for major mutations of the cystic fibrosis gene is the most sensitive and specific diagnostic test.
+However, this method is only suitable for countries where the delta-P508 mutation rate is higher than 80%.
 In addition, the technique is very expensive and technically complex.

-Prenatal diagnosis of cystic fibrosis - is made by determining the isoenzymes of alkaline phosphatase in the amniotic fluid.
-This method is possible with 18-20 weeks of pregnancy.
+Prenatal diagnosis of cystic fibrosis is performed by determining the isoenzymes of alkaline phosphatase in amniotic fluid.
+This method becomes possible from 18-20 weeks of pregnancy.

-The main criteria for diagnosis of cystic fibrosis are the following:
+The main criteria for diagnosing cystic fibrosis are the following:

-- indications in the history of childhood retardation in physical development, recurrent chronic respiratory diseases, dyspeptic disorders and diarrhea, presence of cystic fibrosis in close relatives;
+- indications in the anamnesis of delayed physical development in childhood, recurrent chronic respiratory diseases, dyspeptic disorders and diarrhea, the presence of cystic fibrosis in close relatives;

-- chronic obstructive bronchitis, often recurrent, with the development of bronchiectasis and emphysema, often recurrent pneumonia;
+- chronic obstructive bronchitis, often recurrent, with the development of bronchiectasis and pulmonary emphysema, often recurrent pneumonia;

-- chronic recurrent pancreatitis with marked decrease in exocrine function, malabsorption syndrome;
+- chronic recurrent pancreatitis with a marked decrease in exocrine function, malabsorption syndrome;

-- increased chlorine content in the sweat of the patient;
+- increased chlorine content in the patient's sweat;

 - infertility with preserved sexual function.

-Successful diagnosis and differential diagnosis of cystic fibrosis is facilitated by the identification of risk groups.
+Successful diagnosis and differential diagnosis of cystic fibrosis is facilitated by identifying risk groups.

 - General analysis of blood, urine, sputum.